WMS 6th grade hike to the top of Hoku'ula

 Our teams placed 2nd and 40th out of 272 teams in their first ever

 Kamaile Academy wanted its kids to eat breakfast.
 Here's how they made it happen

 Kamaile Students join

 Hōkūleʻa Mahalo Hawaiʻi Sail

 Teacher - A Success Story

 Support Russ Bucks

-Ho’okako’o announced that it will provide free breakfast and lunch to all of its students at its three schools under the National School Lunch and School Breakfast Programs eliminating stigma, and lessening time in cashier lines and increasing time to eat nutritious meals.
+Ho’okako’o provides free breakfast and lunch to all of its students at its three schools under the National School Lunch and School Breakfast Programs.

 This institution is an equal opportunity provider.